Coleen Nolan: Career

 Nolan presented the programme, The Truth About...
 Eternal Youth about plastic surgery on ITV in 2009, and presented The Secret Guide To Women's Health in 2010 on Sky Real Lives.

 In 2000, Nolan played the part of Janelle Cooper in the short comedy film, Rattler.

-Beginning on 11 January 2009 Nolan took part in the fourth series of Dancing on Ice on ITV.
+Beginning on 11 January 2009, Nolan took part in the fourth series of Dancing on Ice on ITV.
 Of her appearance on the show Nolan said, "I've never really skated.
 When I was 14 I used to go to Disco Beat in Blackpool with my friend.
 We'd skate round once, hanging on to each other, and spend the rest of the night posing, like 14-year-old girls do.
 I could only go forwards, I couldn't stop!"
 She was eliminated in week 10, finishing in fourth place.
 She went on to co-host the spin-off show Dancing on Ice Friday with Ben Shephard in 2010. and on 27 February 2011, she hosted Dancing on Ice, in place of Holly Willoughby who fell ill.

 On 15 August 2012, Nolan was announced as the eleventh celebrity to enter the Celebrity Big Brother house on Channel 5.

 In 2013, Nolan was a resident agony aunt on the ITV chat show The Alan Titchmarsh Show, appearing on the show every Friday.
-In 2015 she took part in ITV's Give a Pet a Home series which worked alongside the RSPCA in Birmingham.
+In 2015, she took part in ITV's Give a Pet a Home series which worked alongside the RSPCA in Birmingham.
 The show began airing in April 2015, with Amanda Holden as host.

-In 2017, Nolan participated in Celebrity Big Brother again.
+In 2017, Nolan participated in Celebrity Big Brother again, where she was voted "least trustworthy" in the first week.
 In the house she struck up a friendship with Game of Thrones actor James Cosmo.
-On day 18 she was put up for eviction by Jamie O'Hara during a nominations twist in the superheroes shopping task.
-On day 19 it was revealed that Nolan received the most votes out of her, Chloe Ferry, Kim Woodburn and Jedward in a live flash vote.
-Also on day 19, she voted for Cosmo to gain eternal immunity which he eventually won after the most housemates voted for him.
+On day 18, she was put up for eviction by Jamie O'Hara during a nominations twist in the superheroes shopping task.
+On day 19, it was revealed that Nolan received the most votes out of her, Chloe Ferry, Kim Woodburn and Jedward in a live flash vote.
+Also on day 19, Nolan voted for Cosmo to gain eternal immunity which he eventually won after the most housemates voted for him.
 On Day 32 (3 February), she was announced as the winner of Celebrity Big Brother 19.

 On 3 September 2018, Nolan announced that she would embark on her first solo concert tour, the Never Too Late Tour, in 2019.
-Originally scheduled to begin on 11 January, the tour was postponed indefinitely on 6 September 2018.
+Originally scheduled to begin on 11 January, the tour was postponed indefinitely on 6 September 2018 after Nolan received criticism for bullying fellow Celebrity Big Brother housemate Kim Woodburn on air on an episode of Loose Women.